 Addiction is a complex medical condition, and various therapies are used for addiction treatment.
 Overview of Other Types of Therapies refers to the additional methods that are used alongside conventional therapies for addiction treatment.

-These other types of therapies include mindfulness-based therapies, music therapy, art therapy, adventure therapy, animal-assisted therapy amongst others.
+These other types of therapies include mindfulness-based therapies, music therapy, art therapy, adventure therapy, and animal-assisted therapy amongst others.
 They help individuals in developing coping mechanisms for everyday life situations while fostering growth through experiential learning.

 Mindfulness-based techniques help addicts become more aware of their thoughts and emotions while promoting self-compassion and self-care.
 Music Therapy involves using music as a medium for expressing and dealing with deep-rooted emotions.
 Adventure Therapy combines nature with action-oriented tasks to develop interpersonal relationships while working on physical endurance.